vinlin24/upe-tutoring/S23-111-final-review-kahoot.md

 Which of the following is true about DOS FAT file systems?

-* **CORRECT:** Is garbage-collected
+* **CORRECT:** Free blocks are indicated in the file allocation table
-* Has significant external fragmentation
+* Have significant external fragmentation
-* Has significant internal fragmentation
+* Have significant internal fragmentation
 * Can support sparse files

 <details open>
 <summary>Explanation</summary>

-Directory entries have a "live bit" to mark themselves for garbage collection when they're no longer in use.
+The essence of the FS is that the file allocation table (FAT) stores the number of the next cluster of the file it's a part of.
+If a cluster is not part of any file (i.e. is *free*), this is indicated by a special value in its FAT entry, conventionally the number 0.

 As is generally true for any "block"-based strategy, there is limited fragmentation.
 There is zero external fragmentation because the space is